 OUR HULA LINEAGE

-KHOI is grateful for the mentorship of our loea hula Frank Kawaikapuokalani Hewett and daughter, kumu hula Oheloulaokalani "Ula" Hewett.
+KHOI is grateful for the guidance and mentorship of our loea hula Frank Kawaikapuokalani Hewett and daughter, kumu hula Oheloulaokalani "Ula" Hewett.

-Known affectionately as Lehua, Kawaikapuokalaniʻs knowledge was gained from various sources; Aunty ʻIolani Luahine, Aunty Edith Kanakaʻole who taught him language and poetry, and Aunty Emma DeFries whom taught Lehua hula and healing traditions.
+Known affectionately as Lehua, Kawaikapuokalaniʻs knowledge was gained from various sources; Aunty ʻIolani Luahine and Aunty Lani Kalama, Aunty Edith Kanakaʻole whom taught him language and poetry, and Aunty Emma DeFries whom taught Lehua hula and healing traditions.
 It was with Aunty Emma that he formally graduated to kumu hula through ʻūniki ceremony.
 In addition to being a hula master, Lehua is also a renowned haku mele (song composer) and kahuna (healer).

 ILIMA KAM MARTINEZ

-In addition to regular classes held at the hālau, has served the Native Hawaiian community, she was the 2018 Director of Youth Enrichment and 2019 Director of Culture at Hui O Hawaiʻi of San Diego and an active current member of 'Ahahui Kiwila Hawai'i O San Diego civic club.
+In addition to classes held at the hālau, she has served the Native Hawaiian community as the 2018 Director of Youth Enrichment and 2019 Director of Culture at Hui O Hawaiʻi of San Diego and a current member of 'Ahahui Kiwila Hawai'i O San Diego civic club.